ahmedk92/QA/README.md

 # QA
-Ask questions by opening an issue
+Ask a question by opening an issue